Bucks make 25 3s, beat Heat 138-122 without Antetokounmpo

+MILWAUKEE (AP) — For at least one night, the Milwaukee Bucks didn’t miss Giannis Antetokounmpo at all.

-MILWAUKEE (AP) — Brook Lopez scored 25 points, Jrue Holiday added 24 and the hot-shooting Milwaukee Bucks withstood Giannis Antetokounmpo’s absence while trouncing the Miami Heat 138-122 on Wednesday night, tying their Eastern Conference first-round playoff series at a game apiece.
+Brook Lopez scored 25 points, Jrue Holiday added 24 and the hot-shooting Bucks withstood Antetokounmpo’s absence while trouncing the Miami Heat 138-122 on Wednesday, tying their Eastern Conference first-round playoff series at a game apiece.

-The Bucks went 25 of 49 on 3-point attempts to tie the NBA record for 3-point baskets in a postseason game.
-Pat Connaughton, who didn’t even play in Game 1, added a playoff career-high 22 points while going 6 of 10 from beyond the arc.
+Milwaukee shot 25 of 49 from 3-point range to match an NBA record for 3-pointers in a game as the Bucks showcased their depth by thriving without their two-time MVP.
+Pat Connaughton, who hadn’t even played in Game 1, scored a playoff career-high 22 points and shot 6 of 10 from beyond the arc.

+“Everyone’s ready,” Lopez said.
+“Everyone has the right mentality coming into the game — the mentality it takes to be a Milwaukee Buck.
+There’s no one above anyone else.
+We’re just out there trying to win.”

 Antetokounmpo remained out for Milwaukee after leaving the Bucks’ 130-117 Game 1 loss early in the second quarter with a bruised lower back.
-The two-time MVP suffered the injury on a hard fall after getting fouled late in the first period during a drive to the basket.
+He suffered the injury on a hard fall after getting fouled late in the first period during a drive to the basket.

 “We’ll continue to monitor him and expect for him to improve and still continue to be optimistic that soon he’ll be ready to play,” Bucks coach Mike Budenholzer said before the game.